loomnetwork/token-gateway-example/README.md

 ### 📁 transfer-gateway-scripts

-This directory contains a single `index.js` script file which is responsible for mapping the `CryptoCards` ERC721 contract on Mainnet to the `CryptoCardsDAppChain` ERC721 contract on the DAppChain.
-Without this contract mapping the Transfer Gateway won't know what to do when it receives ERC721 tokens from either contract.
+This directory contains a single `index.js` script file which is responsible for mapping the `GameToken` ERC20 contract on Mainnet to the `GameTokenDAppChain` ERC20 contract on the DAppChain.
+Without this contract mapping the Transfer Gateway won't know what to do when it receives ERC20 tokens from either contract.
 You can read more about contract mapping in the [Transfer Gateway docs][].

 ### 📁 webclient